panagiotamoraiti/Jaco_Robotic_Arm/README.md

 Additional installation instructions for python libraries can be found inside Jaco_Robotic_Arm/object_detection/installations.txt

 The leaves detection model (YoloV4) was trained on a dataset created by Athena RC.
-The garbage detection model (SSD MobilenetV2) was trained on TACO dataset (http://tacodataset.org).
+The garbage detection model (SSD MobilenetV2) was trained on [TACO dataset](http://tacodataset.org).
 The pretrained garbage detection model and some inference code we based on can be found at https://www.kaggle.com/code/bouweceunen/garbage-detection-with-tensorflow.